 Cambodia also has some of the most intricate silk ikat weaving anywhere in the world.
 We’ll go into the countryside near Siem Reap to visit the premier silkworm breeding and silk reeling facility.
 Here we’ll watch the weavers to see how different their ikat techniques are from the Thai and Lao silk ‘mat-mi’ or ikat artisans.
 We’ll also visit a weaving project near the hotel in town; you’ll see that conditions are very different at the two workshops.
 Our ‘Farewell to Cambodia’ Dinner will be followed by a performance of Phare, the renowned Cambodian youth circus – no animals – but great acrobatics!

 WAX CANDLE FESTIVAL

-We’ll spend a few days in Ubon, seeing preparations and attending the festival.
-In the parade, groups of beautiful Thai dancers carrying flowers alternate with the wax floats.
-Each wat around town enters a float (that they have worked on for many months).
+We’ll spend a few days in Ubon, seeing festival preparations and watching the parade.
+Alternating with the wax floats are groups of elegant and beautiful Thai dancers carrying flowers Each wat around town enters a float (that they have worked on for many months).
 There is a contest for the best float creation, and there are beauty queens chosen also.
 As with all festivals, there are food booths with traditional dishes, desserts and soft drinks.
 Bring a small umbrella or good hat; the sun can be very hot during Khao Phansa.
-However this fabulous festival only takes place in July!
-We’ll also head out of the center of town to see some of Ubon’s amazing architectural design in the form of innovative wats and temples that the town is also famous for.
+However this fabulous festival only takes place in June or July!
+We’ll also head out of the center of town to see some of Ubon’s amazing architectural design in the form of innovative wats and temples that the town is famous for.